 In some states these courses will satisfy the requirements for continuing education.

 A student is considered an inactive student if they have not enrolled in a class for two consecutive semesters.
 An inactive student will be notified by the College of the change in their status.
-The student will also be asked whether they intent to continue in the program.
+The student will also be asked whether they intend to continue in the program.
 If a student has not enrolled in a class for four consecutive semesters, they will be unenrolled from the program.
 As a former student, they must apply for reinstatement to the program to continue progress toward the degree.

 Memoria College prioritizes and expects regular student attendance and participation in all courses.
 Participation in live discussions is generally necessary to receive course credit.
 Students may not merely watch Course Recordings to receive credit for attending a course.